These Chicken Pesto Stuffed Shells are filled with creamy cheese, juicy chicken, mushrooms, and spinach and smothered in flavorful pesto.

-- Rinse the shells with cold water after boiling.
+- Rinse the shells with cold water after boiling them.
 This prevents them from sticking to each other.
-Be sure to drain them well so you’re not adding excess moisture in the dish.
+Be sure to drain them well so you’re not adding excess moisture to the dish.

 - When assembling, start with a layer of sauce to prevent the first layer of pasta from sticking to the pan.

-Cooked stuffed shells will keep in the fridge for at least 5 days.
+Cooked stuffed shells will keep stored in an airtight container in the fridge for at least 5 days.
 Reheat in the microwave, or warm the whole casserole (covered with foil) in the oven at 350°F until bubbly again.

 I do not recommend freezing fully cooked stuffed shells.
 Many times fully cooked pasta becomes mushy when it is frozen and thawed.

-Stuffed shells make a terrific freezer meal.
+Stuffed shells is one of my favorite freezer meals.
 Once assembled, cover the shells with a layer of plastic wrap and then a layer of foil.
 Label with the contents, date, and reheating instructions.
 Freeze stuffed shells for up to three months.

 You have two options for cooking frozen stuffed shells: